oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

     ![Use the Report Context field](images/enter-report-context.png)

-5. Click **Save**.
+5. Click **Save and Run Page**.

-6. Click **Run** to open the report.

-7. Confirm that the report opens with the conversational search bar and AI actions available above the report.
+6. Confirm that the report opens with the conversational search bar.

     ![Confirm Search with AI and the processing state](images/search-with-ai-enabled.png)